Frequently Asked Questions

 Who owns the lakeshore?

-All 3,400 feet of lakeshore in Walker Lake Preserve is owned by the property owners association.
-The walking trails, beaches and marina are all on commonly owned property.
+All owners of Walker Lake Preserve own the lakeshore.
+3,400 feet of lakeshore in Walker Lake Preserve is owned by the property owners association (WLPCSA).
+The walking trails, beach and dock area are all on commonly owned property.
+Each owner has a 1/34th interest in the WLPCSA.

 Who maintains the homes?